 Hyperbaric oxygen therapy delivers 100 percent oxygen in a pressurized environment.
 The oxygen-rich blood promotes healing, particularly for chronic wounds in patients with diabetes.
-Treatment increases the body’s own healing factors, which stimulate new blood vessel growth in wound tissue, helping prevent future breakdown.
-Lean more about hyperbaric therapy.
+Treatments increase the body’s own healing factors, stimulate new blood vessel growth in wound tissue, assist with tissue regeneration and healing, and help maintain healthy tissue.

 Conditions we treat

-Enloe's Hyperbaric Services provide medically approved treatments with a comprehensive treatment plan.
+Enloe's Hyperbaric Services provides medically approved treatments with a comprehensive treatment plan.
 Conditions we can treat include:

 - Chronic non-healing wounds